I first learned the power of hospitality in a strip club.

 And so, I prayed, Jesus, what does it look like for ME to practice hospitality?

-At this same time the Holy Spirit was stirring in me.
-I was feeling the effects of burnout.
+At the same time the Holy Spirit was stirring in me, I was feeling the effects of burnout.
 And God had been showing me I had gotten to that place because I wasn’t living within His intended design for me.
 As an introvert with the highly-sensitive personality trait, God created me to function optimally when I have adequate quiet and solitude to process life and recharge my battery.
 But I had been doing too much.

 I realized I needed to exercise better discernment and implement more boundaries in my life.
 It was against this backdrop that the conviction to live hospitably began to develop within me.
 If I were to live out God’s spiritual model of hospitality for all believers, my God-given human personality had to converge with my divine design as a Christian.